Two kids hooked by the ’54 Kaiser

 It was Bill, of course.
 We clicked from the start.
 Within a week he hied me off to north Philadelphia, to help strip the attractive, mock lizard skin upholstery out of a rusty old Kaiser.
 Another bad mistake!
 We’d junked an ultra-rare 1951 Emerald Dragon.
 If they built a dozen of those, it was a lot.
 That made three Kaisers I’d either foolishly scrapped or modified out of recognition.
 Those three were the last!

-After the Coast Guard I drove my ’54 Manhattan to Pennsylvania and went to work for the State Health Department in Harrisburg.
+After the Coast Guard I drove my ’54 Manhattan with its Dragon seats to Pennsylvania and went to work for the State Health Department in Harrisburg.
 I eventually sold it to a man from Illinois named Al Mobeck.
 I don’t know if it survived.
 Maybe someone knows?
 It was painted solid Palm Beach Ivory.
 Its green interior was spectacular.

 I thought then that I was done with Kaiser-Frazer, but suddenly, blocks away from my apartment, I saw this beautiful maroon ‘53 Henry J parked in somebody’s driveway.
-Meet the third player in the drama: Bill Miller, now famous as co-founder of Carlisle Events and the famous Carlisle swap meets and auctions.
+Meet the third player in the drama: Bill Miller, who became co-founder of Carlisle Events and the famous Carlisle swap meets and auctions.

 Bill introduced me to Frank R. Bobb of Mt.
 Holly Springs, Pennsylvania.
-Bobb’s Garage was a ramshackle brick manse which hadn’t been dusted in a decade, guarded by a hound anchored near Frank’s cuspidor with a chain that could have held the Andrea Doria.
+Bobb’s Garage was a ramshackle brick manse which hadn’t been cleaned in a decade, guarded by a hound anchored near Frank’s cuspidor with a chain that could have held the Queen Mary.
 We walked in and Bill said: “Mr. Bobb, I brought a friend to see your brand new Kaiser.”

 With a well-aimed pitooy past the ear of the dozing mutt, Frank led us “out back.”
 There we beheld a pearl grey ‘53 Manhattan with 3500 miles on the odometer.
 It was so new the upholstery still squeaked when you sat in it.